© John Wiley & Sons Ltd

 Submitting Your Article

-- An anonymous version of your article, incorporating the title, abstract, full text, reference list, any figures, tables or captions.
+- An anonymous version of your article, incorporating the title, abstract, full text, Works Cited list, any figures, tables or captions.
 Please do not include references to yourself as the author of the paper.

 - A separate title page (inc. your article title, name, affiliation and correspondence address / email address).

-- Any separate figure files in EPS, TIF or JPG format at 300 dpi
+- Any separate figure files in .eps, .tiff or .jpeg format at 300 dpi.

 We no longer require FAXs or other hardcopy of the Copyright Transfer Agreement.
 Instead we have introduced a convenient new process for signing your copyright transfer agreement electronically (eCTA) that will save you considerable time and effort.
 If your paper is accepted, the Author whom you flag as being the formal Corresponding Author for the paper will receive an e-mail with a link to an online eCTA form.
 This will enable the Corresponding Author to complete the copyright form electronically within ScholarOne Manuscripts on behalf of all authors on the manuscript.
 You may preview the copyright terms and conditions here.